 This means that the accuracy of the analysis for content in the view is tied to both the relative distance and viewing angles from the observer point.
 The interactive viewshed results will generally be clearer from higher viewing angles across short distances, and less clear from low viewing angles across large distances.

 The ratio between the minimum and maximum viewing distances also changes the accuracy of the result.
 It is recommended that the ratio should remain as low as possible.
-For example, 10 feet to 600 ft (1:60) would be better than 2 feet to 600 feet (1:300).
+For example, 10 feet to 600 feet (1:60) would be better than 2 feet to 600 feet (1:300).